Self-Managed Commerce 8.7.x Upgrade Notes

 For catalog promotion rules:

-will need have its method signatures updated to accept the Extension Point Framework entity classes instead of the domain entity classes.
+As a result, your extension of PromotionRuleDelegateImpl will need have its method signatures updated to accept the Extension Point Framework entity classes instead of the domain entity classes.

-Finally, if your custom rule condition classes need access to fields in extended domain classes, you will need to extend the corresponding domain to Extension Point Framework entity converter class to inject these custom field values into the Extension Point Framework entity customData
+Finally, if your custom rule condition classes need access to fields in extended domain classes, you will need to extend the corresponding domain to Extension Point Framework entity converter class to inject these custom field values into the Extension Point Framework entity customData map.
+Then your extension of PromotionRuleDelegateImpl can access those fields using the getCustomData method on the corresponding Extension Point Framework entity.

 Custom HTTP Request Tag Set Populator extensions

-interface should be modified to call XPFHttpTagSetContext#getHttpServletRequest()
+Extensions implementing the HttpRequestTagSetPopulator interface should be modified to call XPFHttpTagSetContext#getHttpServletRequest() instead of the deprecated HttpServletRequestWrapper#getHttpRequest().

-For more information, see Removed dependency on javax.servlet-api
+For more information, see Removed dependency on javax.servlet-api.

 Custom payment plugins

-annotation, the behavior has been changed in a couple of ways.
+For payment plugins that specify the @BillingAddressRequired annotation, the behavior has been changed in a couple of ways.

-forms, but these fields will not be validated automatically.
+First, Cortex will still prompt the user to enter billing address fields on the requestinstructionsform and paymentinstrumentform forms, but these fields will not be validated automatically.
 It is now the responsibility of the payment plugin to validate the billing address fields as required.
 This allows the plugin to match validation with the requirements of the payment gateway.
-It also allows the plugin to require the billing address fields on the requestinstructionsform
+It also allows the plugin to require the billing address fields on the requestinstructionsform but not the paymentinstrumentform, or vice-versa.

 Second, Cortex no longer saves the specified billing address on the customer's profile.